 A fellowship, which includes a stipend of $20,000, is given annually to a novelist or nonfiction writer working on a book relating to the literature, history, culture, or art of the Americas before 1830.
-The fellowship includes a two-month research period to be conducted at the John Carter Brown Library on the campus of Brown University in Providence, Rhode Island, and a two-month writing term at the C. V. Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland.
+The fellowship includes housing and university privileges for a two-month research period to be conducted at the John Carter Brown Library on the campus of Brown University in Providence, Rhode Island, and a two-month writing term at the Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland.
 Submit a writing sample of any length, a project description, a curriculum vitae, and contact information for three references by March 15.
-There is no entry fee.
+There is no application fee.
 Visit the website for complete guidelines.

 Washington College, Hodson Trust–John Carter Brown Library Fellowship, Starr Center for the Study of the American Experience, Custom House, 101 South Water Street, Chestertown, MD 21620.
 Juliet Kaczmarczyk, Starr Center Coordinator.